Search This Blog

 This is how to get it right!

-And Third, least appreciated and the cause of most failures, you must walk off the mat following your bowl.
+Third, and least appreciated and the cause of most failures, you must walk off the mat following your bowl.
 This is important because it forces you to keep your body weight moving smoothly forward along your aim line and eliminates any jerkiness that would throw off your line as you release the bowl.

 Even with normal draw shots, I try to remember to walk off the mat but it is the most frequent element of my delivery that I forget.
-When delivering a weighted shot to a short jack it is crucial to not forget
+When delivering a weighted shot to a short jack it is crucial not to forget

 Thursday, October 3, 2024

 Recently I wrote a Greenbowler blog article on the subject of making block shots easier.
-Afterward, in some practice sessions following this advice, wherein I assessed whether these attempts actually provided the protection sought, I discovered that only a small percentage of the blocking bowls I tried delivering were effective.
+Afterward, in some practice sessions applying this advice, wherein I assessed whether these attempts actually provided the protection sought, I discovered that only a small percentage of the blocking bowls I tried delivering were effective.

 On the other hand, putting in strategically placed back bowls was at least five times easier than bowling a successful block shot.